Roweroo/lesson7_jquery/Lesson7_MyRecipe/README.md

 Linda Rowe

 ### Project Description:
-This assignment demonstrates the "getting" and "setting" of elements using jQuery and italso shows how to add features such as hover and animate through scripting.
+This assignment demonstrates the "getting" and "setting" of elements using jQuery and also shows how to add features such as hover and animate through scripting.

 ### View Project:
 (Replace this statement with your Github Page URL that was created when you